-SENSOR NUMBER Sensor Name EVENT/READING TYPE Sensor Type OFFSETS 135 FT Oper.
-Status Redundancy (Bh) Management Subsystem Health (28h) 00h = Full Redundancy = all fan trays defined in the Address Table are operational 01h = Redundancy Lost = some of the fan trays defined in the Address Table are missing or non-operational.
+SENSOR SENSOR NAME EVENT/READING SENSOR TYPE OFFSETS NUMBER ТҮРЕ 135 FT Oper.
+Status Redundancy (Bh) Management Subsystem Health (28h) on = Full Redundancy = all fan trays defined in the Address Table are operational on = Redundancy Lost = some of the fan trays defined in the Address Table are missing or non-operational.
 With the HPDL default cooling management strategy this causes the fan level for all remaining fan trays to be set to their maximum 136 Cooling State Severity (7) Management Subsystem Health (28h) 00h = transition to OK.
-The cooling state is Normal 01h = transition to Non-Critical from OK.
+The cooling state is Normal 01h = transition to Non- Critical from OK.
 The cooling state is now Minor Alert, the previous cooling state was Normal.
 02h = transition to Critical from less severe.
 The cooling state is now Major Alert, the previous cooling state was either Normal or Minor Alert.
-04h = transition to Non-Critical from more severe.
-The cooling state is now Minor Alert, the previous cooling state was either Major or Critical Alert.
+04h = transition to Non- Critical from more severe.
+The cooling state is now Minor Alert, the previous cooling state is now Onling state was either Major or Critical Alert.
 05h = transition to Critical from Non-recoverable.
 The current cooling state is Major Alert, the previous cooling state was Critical Alert.
-06h = transition to Non-recoverable.
+06h = transition to Non- recoverable.
 The current cooling state is now Critical Alert.

-137 Fans State Severity (7) Management Subsystem Health (28h) oth = transition to OK.
-The fans state is Normal (no thresholds are crossed on fan tachometer sensors) oth = transition to Non-Critical from OK.
-The fans state is now Minor Alert (non-critical thresholds are crossed for some tachometer sensors), the previous fans state was Normal. oth = transition to Critical from less severe.
-The fans state is now Major Alert (critical thresholds are crossed for some tachometer sensors), the previous fans state was either Normal or Minor Alert. oth = transition to Non-Critical from more severe.
-The fans state is now Minor Alert, the previous fans state was either Major Alert or Critical Alert (non-recoverable thresholds are crossed for some tachometer sensors). oth = transition to Critical from Non-recoverable.
-The current fans state is Major Alert, the previous fans state was Critical Alert. oth = transition to Non-recoverable.
+137 Fans State Severity (7) Management 00h = transition to OK.
+The Subsystem fans state is Normal (no Health (28h) thresholds are crossed on fan tachometer sensors) O1h = transition to Non- Critical from OK.
+The fans state is now Minor Alert (non- critical thresholds are crossed for some tachometer sensors), the previous fans state was Normal.
+02h = transition to Critical from less severe.
+The fans state is now Major Alert (critical thresholds are crossed for some tachometer sensors), the previous fans state was either Normal or Minor Alert.
+04h = transition to Non- Critical from more severe.
+The fans state is now Minor Alert, the previous fans state was either Major Alert or Critical Alert (non-recoverable thresholds are crossed for some tachometer sensors).
+05h = transition to Critical from Non-recoverable.
 The current fans state is Major Alert, the previous fans state was Critical Alert.
+06h = transition to Non- recoverable.
+The current fans state is now Critical Alert.

-4.8 Deadlock Detection
+4.8 Deadlock detection